ebellocchia/telegram_payment_bot/README.md

 For more information: [create project](https://developers.google.com/workspace/guides/create-project), [create credentials](https://developers.google.com/workspace/guides/create-credentials)

-In both cases, starting from the second row (the first row is used as header), the file shall contain the following columns:
+In both cases (Google Sheet or Excel file), the file shall contain the following columns starting from the second row (the first row is used as header):
 - Email address used for paying (for convenience, since an email address is usually required in payment platforms)
 - Telegram username
 - Expiration date of the payment in the format dd/mm/yyyy or yyyy-mm-dd

 The indexes of these columns are set in the configuration file.
 It is possible to add other columns beside these if necessary, they are simply ignored by the bot.

-When checking for payments, a user is removed by group if:
-- He has no Telegram username
-- His Telegram username is not found in the payment file
-- His payment is expired

 ## Test Mode